Dan Feltes: New Hampshire Senate

 During the pandemic, Feltes sounded the alarm bell early on the administration's lack of testing in nursing homes, which drove New Hampshire to becoming the worst in-the-nation in dealing with COVID in nursing homes.
 Feltes fought for additional support and enhanced oversight and transparency of nursing homes, including the New Hampshire Veterans Home, advocated for a COVID-19 Workers Bill of Rights to get people back to work safely, and Feltes was among the first in the nation to propose direct relief for frontline workers.

 In a sweeping reform of children's mental health care, Feltes authored the bipartisan landmark legislation making the largest advancement in children's mental health care in the history of New Hampshire, including a statewide system of care for children that involved a statewide mobile crisis team, otherwise known as SB 14.
 Feltes also consistently fought the administration for better child protection staffing, and sponsored the successful and historic effort to combat childhood lead poisoning from both paint and water.

 On energy and the environment, Feltes was instrumental in getting some of the toughest drinking water standards for PFAS in the country.
 Feltes also authored bipartisan legislation protecting the historic Warner river.
 Feltes was the lead Democratic sponsor and author of the New Hampshire Clean Energy Jobs and Opportunity Act of 2019.
 Feltes was also the lead Democratic negotiator involving the completion of the restructuring of the utility market in New Hampshire.
 Feltes was a bipartisan leader advancing energy efficiency and weatherization.
-Feltes authored New Hampshire's community power act, or community choice aggregation, and Feltes also authored New Hampshire's community solar law.
+Feltes authored New Hampshire's community power act, or community choice aggregation, which led to electric rates being cut by 22% or more for tens of thousands of residents in communities across New Hampshire.
+Feltes also authored New Hampshire's landmark community solar law.

 On campaign finance reform and ethics, Feltes passed bipartisan reforms of inaugural committee transactions and disclosures, led executive branch ethics reform, and led the effort to bolster oversight and enforcement of election and lobbying compliance.
 Feltes also fought to close the LLC contribution loophole and get dark money out of politics, although both efforts were vetoed.

 On diversity, equity and inclusion, Feltes authored historic legislation, the Criminal Justice Reform and Economic Fairness Act of 2018, which, among other things, accomplished bipartisan bail reform.
 Feltes also passed bipartisan legislation getting rid of so-called debtors prisons, and as Majority Leader of the Senate, Feltes held the votes necessary to override a veto in order to repeal the death penalty.
 Feltes's legislation to “Ban the Box” and provide workers with a criminal history an opportunity to compete for jobs garnered bipartisan support but was vetoed.
 In the wake of the Me Too movement, and amid concerns about the conduct of legislators, Feltes authored and passed legislation to crack down on sexual harassment at the Statehouse.